UoB-Interactive-Devices/ID24-TeamF/README.md

 # Repo of UoB-Interactive Devices-2024-TeamF
 Meet the team
-From th right : Khushi Agarwal,
+From the right : Khushi Agarwal,
 ![Group](IMG_8082.JPG)